exonum/exonum-doc/src/architecture/transactions.md

 When a certain block proposal and the result of its execution gather sufficient approval among validators, a block with the transaction is committed to the blockchain.
-All transactions from the committed block are sequentially applied to the persistent blockchain state in the order they appear in the block (i.e., the order of application is the same for every node in the network).
+All transactions from the committed block are sequentially applied to the persistent blockchain state by invoking their `execute` method in the same order the transactions appear in the block.
+Hence, the order of application is the same for every node in the network.

 ## Transaction Properties